kddnewton/snip_snip/README.md

 Hit a controller action and see the output.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/kddeisz/snip_snip.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).